daywiss/openservice/README.md

 ### Starting Services
 Services start through the openservice app and pass it a config file, .env or environment variables.
+This is as simple as running the app and passing in your configuration files.
+These files are optional as the entire configuration can be defined through environment variables.
+As complexity of the project grows, its recommended you break out wiring into commitable files vs secrets as environment variables.

+`openservice ./service-config.js ./service-secrets.js`

 #### The Configuration File
 Configs can be represented through env vars or through a JS object.
 The configuration tells openservice